milgra/cljs-brawl/README.md

 ## Todo

-* punch, kick, block
+* actor startup position
+* parameter slider with start button
+* first level
+* working punch
 * jump ending should be when both foot is close to a surface
 * actor hit
-* phasing actor skin
 * punching should be continouos with a small break between punches - slowness and quickness can be kept